Lieutenant Colonel Donovan Matteson

 Lieutenant Colonel Maxine Lucas is an Assistant Adjunct Professor of Aerospace Studies in the Department of Military Affairs and the Detachment’s Director of Operations and Education Officer.
 She oversees all Detachment training activities and functions to include recruiting and professional development.
 She is also responsible for ensuring the completion of all instruction-related activities.

 Lieutenant Colonel Lucas is an Air Battle Manager (13B) in the United States Air Force.
 After attending the University of California, Santa Cruz, she enlisted in the Air Force as an Aerospace Propulsion Specialist for F-16s.
 Lieutenant Colonel Lucas received her commission through the United States Air Force Academy with a Bachelor of Science in Systems Engineering.
 She obtained a Master of Business Administration in Project Management and a Master of Science in Information Technology from the Florida Institute of Technology.
-Lieutenant Colonel Lucas is a senior rated flight officer with operational combat experience on the E-3 Airborne Warning and Control System (AWACS) and multiple tactical ground command and control systems.
+Lieutenant Colonel Lucas is a master rated flight officer with operational combat experience on the E-3 Airborne Warning and Control System (AWACS) and multiple tactical ground command and control systems.
 Prior to her assignment at Detachment 085, she served as the Director of Integration, Operational Test Evaluator for Air Combat Command’s next generation prototype in the advanced Joint All-Domain Command and Control program portfolio under the Department of the Air Force’s Rapid Capabilities Office.

 Assistant Professor of Aerospace Studies